This is my Thrivecart review a few months after purchasing it for my business.

 For this Thrivecart demo – no bump offer.

-However, a bump order would be of substantial benefit to your business when applied.
+However, a bump offer or order would be of substantial benefit to your business when applied.

 That’s the beauty!